kitttn/temptest/Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup.md

 [[Debug board setup for JTAG|Debug-Adapter-Board-Rev-B-Setup-For-JTAG]]

 We'll begin with at a bird's-eye view of the setup, for orientation and reference.
-Please, however, follow the step-by-step instructions that following, and **wait to apply power to the BDB1B until instructed**:
+Please, however, follow the step-by-step instructions that follow, and **wait to apply power to the BDB1B until instructed**:
 ![BDB1B Setup Bird's-Eye View](images/BDB1B-Setup-Birds-Eye-View.png)

 Before applying power, you'll want to cable everything together: